Syllabus for LIT-202

 There is no prescribed length for your journal entries, but they should generally be about one page, double-spaced.
 They are not intended to be detailed analyses, just your honest reaction.

-Take the time to familiarize yourself with the Assignment Modules area of the course Web site, and read through the written assignment questions before you begin each lesson.
+Take the time to familiarize yourself with and read through the written assignments before you begin each lesson.
 Your answers to the assignment questions should be well developed and convey your understanding of the course materials.
 They should also adequately answer the question.
 If you need help in writing, take a look at The Writing Center: University of Wisconsin-Madison.

 Also, formulate responses in your own words.
 Do not merely copy answers from your reading materials.
 When quoting or paraphrasing from the texts or other sources, be sure to properly cite the source of information.
-MLA style is generally used in the Humanities, so it is the preferred style in a literature course.
-If you are more familiar with APA style and would like to use it, please inform your mentor.
-(See also Basic Documentation Rules).
+MLA style is generally used in the Humanities, so it is the preferred style in this course.

 Prepare your written assignments using whatever word processing program you have on your computer.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.